-The Monsal Trail is a 16 mile round cycle ride or walk from Blackwell Mill, Wyedale to Bakewell within the Peak District followings the old
+The Monsal Trail is a 16 mile round cycle ride/walk from Blackwell Mill, Wyedale to Bakewell within the Peak District followings the old

 |* Monsal Viaduct|

-The trail also includes four tunnels (Headstone Tunnel, Cressbrook Tunnel, Litton Tunnel, Chee Tor Tunnel), which are now accessible to the public, adding a new diverse experience (public footpaths had to be used to navigate around them before they were opened to the general public).
+The trail also includes four tunnels (Headstone Tunnel, Cressbrook Tunnel, Litton Tunnel, Chee Tor Tunnel), which are now accessible to the public, adding a new diverse experience (public footpaths were used to navigate around them before they were opened to the general public).
 All the footpaths still remain open if these are preferred.

-Although the full round trip is 16 miles, due to the trail being flat throughout and the paths being very well maintained, our intention was to cycle the full length of the route to Bakewell, where we would take lunch and return back to the hire shop before it closed at 4.30/5.00pm.
+As the full round trip is 16 miles, and the trail being flat throughout our intention was to cycle the full length of the route to Bakewell, where we would take lunch and return back to the hire shop before it closed at 4.30/5.00pm.

 The highlight for our boys was cycling through the four tunnels, which are lighted, however are still extremely dark.

-The Monsal Trail was a cheap day out, which we all enjoyed and would therefore highly recommend a visit to any individual or family.
+The Monsal Trail was a cheap day out, which we all enjoyed and would therefore highly recommend a visit.

 For more information regarding the Monsal Trail